shohart/Python-projects/project_5_SQL_diary_telegram bot/README.md

   - [Bot commands](#bot-commands)
   - [Notes](#notes)

 This is a telegram bot that helps users keep a daily diary by writing entries and viewing previous entries, all stored in an SQL database.
 The bot uses the python [aiogram](https://docs.aiogram.io/en/latest/index.html) library for the telegram bot API.
+Bot encrypts messages in database using password, provided by user.

 ## Requirements